-WordPresss security plugins ensure that your blog or WP website is safe from all possible hacking attacks that may take your precious website away from you.
-If you search on Google for the best internet for WP security tips, then you shouldn’t be surprised to find blog posts that recommend you to install either WP better Ithemes Security or Wordfence plugins.
+WordPresss security plugins ensure that your blog or WP website is safe from all types of hacking attacks that may take your precious website away from you.
+If you search on Google for the best internet for WP security tips, then don’t be surprised to find blog posts that recommend you to install either WP better Ithemes Security or Wordfence plugins.

-You’ll also find blog posts asking you to add some security rules to the htaccess file.
-For webmasters having small or no technical knowledge on htaccess or mod rewrite rules, it’s always good to go with the easiest method to secure your site.
-Thus, in the WordPress content management system, it can’t be much simpler than installing Better WP Security or Wordfence plugin.
+You’ll also find blog posts asking you to add some security rules to the Htaccess file.
+Webmasters without knowledge of Htaccess or mod rewrite rules should go with the easiest method to secure their site i.e. install a security plugin.
+The two best security plugins are Better WP Security and Wordfence plugin.

 Having used these two plugins, I know that these two plugins share a similar set of features, and there are some differences between them.
 My today’s post would highlight these differences and similarities between Wordfence and Better WP Security.
 This comparison would help you to choose and download the best WordPress security plugin for your site.